rachwyatt/capstone-project/README.md

     ```
     pip install -r requirements.txt
     ```
 * Obtain the .env file from a project member which contains the secret key and database connection credentials and place the file in the djangoapp directory (at the same level as settings.py).
+Be sure to add the .env file to the .gitignore to avoid accidental publishing of these details.
 * To launch the Django app locally, navigate to the capstone-project directory and run:
 ```
 python manage.py runserver